peat/reversi/readme.md

 Currently supports:

-- Iterating game generators that can create finished games at ~15 microseconds each.
+- Iterating game generators that can create ~55,000 finished games per second (single core).
-- Left and right depth-first traversal, and non-repeating random generators.
 - Importing and exporting game transcripts at any stage of a game.

 Take a look at `src/main.rs` for the different examples of how it works.

+## Building

+It's built in Rust, so go to https://rustup.rs/ and install the latest stable version.
+It's pretty painless!

+Build the binary with `cargo build --release`

+Run it with `./target/release/reversi`

+... that'll print out a help screen to describe the command line options.
+Pretty basic right now!

 ## Transcripts